voofoo/python-plays/README.md

 # python-plays
-python code that I worked with through tutorials
+python code that I worked with while following the online tutorial at [Invent With Python](https://inventwithpython.com/invent4thed/)